fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 ```

 Great!
-Let's ctrl+c and exit out and then add those to our Dockerfile.
+Let's ctrl+c to exit out and then add those to our Dockerfile.

 The installation of serve turns into a RUN in the Dockerfile.
 This way the dependency is installed during the build process.
 The command to serve the <i>dist</i> directory will become the command to start the container: